 Bonus: even when the optimization rate ends up being low, JPEG images are automatically converted to advantageous progressive JPEGs.

-Since Optimus does not influence the image quality and visual display of images, the level of JPEG compression cannot be changed in the plugin.
+The level of JPEG compression cannot be changed in the plugin, but you can change this in WordPress.
 Tutorial: change JPEG quality directly in WordPress.

 Yes, that is possible via the Bulk Optimizer (Tools -> Optimize all images).

 Note: Optimizing existing images (file name, file size, etc.) can influence the ranking and the position within the google image search.
 See the study for more information.